tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

             15
 ```

 Some instance members virtually change the state in the sense that they return a new instance in a different state or an error.
-It means that such members will _add/update/delete_  some of their entities.
-We will be able to associate those members with  _events_ (see next section).
+It means that such members will _add/update/delete_ some of their entities. you need to associate those members with _events_ and _commands_ (see next section).
-In the following example, the TodosCluster manages the todos and the categories entities so it will be able to check the validity of the categories referenced by any todo before adding it (to preserve the rule that you can add only todo with category-Ids related to existing categories).
+In the following example, the TodosCluster can check the validity of the categories referenced by any todo before adding it (to preserve the invariant rule that you can add only todo with valid category ID references).
 It uses the "result" computational expression included in the FsToolkit.ErrorHandling library which supports the [_railway-oriented programming_](https://fsharpforfunandprofit.com/rop/) pattern of handling errors.

 Example: